mozerpol/NotesFromLearning/ExperimentsWithFPGA/4/README.md

 Viewers* -> *State Machine Viewer*, then we'll see: <br/>
 ![1](https://user-images.githubusercontent.com/43972902/136549656-cf191705-7af2-4abc-a393-d157bf84ed57.png)

 We can notice transition graph.
-Below this we have *Transitions* tab, where are possible transitions with necessary conditions.
+Above we have *Transitions* tab, where are possible transitions with necessary conditions.
+____
+I decided write from scratch my own UART library, without any AXI or other Wishbone.
+It's avalible in *uart_library* folder.
+This library is very simple, just only three pins: *clk*, *tx* and *rst*.
+In *uart_library* folder we have these files:
+- counter.v - the same as everywhere
+- sending_test.v - for test purposes.
+Thanks to this file we generate numbers from 1 to 10 and then pass to uart module
+- sending_test_tb.v - testbench for above library
+- uart_tx.v - main file which is responsible for uart module
+- uart_tx_tb.v - testbench for uart module